Morlam Show Notes

 Pirimporn, primarily a singer of lukthung, rather than morlam, was born in Isaan country on July 8, 1970.
 Dreaming of being a singer, he went to Bangkok at an early age, where he worked in construction, in restaurants, and selling food on the street.
 In addition to being one of his country’s most popular singers, he owns a restaurant in Bangkok, where he employs members of his extended family.

-20. Jintara Poonlarb: "Jintara Taam Kao" (An invocation to her fans) (4:40).
+20. Jintara Poonlarp: "Jintara Taam Kao" (An invocation to her fans) (4:40).
 After a 30 second khaen intro, she appears, a white ghost in front of a black background, the wind blowing.
 In contrast to virtually every song Jintara has ever performed, there is no lavish production in this, a simple plea, or lament, accompanied solely by khaen.
 In several of her songs, she emphasizes her roots in a small Isaan village close to the city of Roi-Et.
-Here, she presents possibly her most moving piece.
-This moving song, written by her manager, JangGo, convincingly places Jintara among the greatest world singers of her era:
+Here, in this tour-de-force of morlam vocalization written by her manager JangGo, she presents a moving entreaty to her fans, reminding them that at heart she's still a simple village girl. ng, , convincingly places Jintara among the greatest world singers of her era:

 Don’t forget me.
 When I hear thunder, I wonder if anyone is thinking of me, if any of my friends are missing me.
 To everyone out there, I want to say hi to everybody, to elders, siblings, aunts, uncles… has everyone forgotten about me?
 Does anyone remember the girl who was laming (singing) with the phin (stringed instrument)?
 Everybody was saying I was a good singer, where have you all been?
 Why is everyone leaving me lonely, empty?
 In the past, those people used to be around me, but now, nobody is within reach.
 I’m afraid the wild wind has blown the good memory away, and I’m afraid they’re looking to somebody else, leaving me sad, without value.
 I beg you not to forget me, I want to be like when we first met.
 I always love my fans around the world.
 Even though years have gone by, I’m still me.
 All my heart, mind, soul will always be here for you, for the rest of my life.
 I’m the girl of the phin, who won’t forget you.
 No matter what happens, I want you to be with me, always waiting for your support, and your love.